-How effective are drum mutes?
+How effective are Drum Mutes?

 Drum and cymbal mutes are very effective but they definitely come with the cost of producing the rebound and they generally make the drums a little bit less fun to play on.

 However, they’re one of the most affordable options to turn your acoustic kit into a feasible practice case that you can use in a house with neighbors and family close by.
 However, it does not completely make your drum set silent.

-What are drum and cymbal mutes like to play?
+What are Drum and Cymbal Mutes like to play?

 Drum and cymbal mutes just feel like you’re playing a heavily dampened and cushioned drum kit with not much noise coming out of it, and not much rebound.
-It’s is a little bit like playing an electronic drum set without headphones or a drum amp turned on.
+It is a little bit like playing an electronic drum set without headphones or a drum amp turned on.

 However, they are a great option if you need to practice quietly, and I spent many of my teenage years playing a drum set with drum and cymbal mutes.
 I simply would not have been able to practice without them in my living situation.

-Do drum mutes make the bass drum quiet?
+Do Drum Mutes make the bass drum quiet?